Tarek-Ibrahim/rl_cartpole/README.md

 ## Project Information

-Implementing and expirementing with RL algorithms on a continous control problem (a custom continouous version of OpenAI Gym's Cartpole environment).
+Implementing and experimenting with RL algorithms on a continuous control problem (a custom continuous version of OpenAI Gym's Cartpole environment).

 ## Setup & Run Steps: